socketio/socket.io-website/docs/server-api.md

 ### Flag: 'local'

-Sets a modifier for a subsequent event emission that the event data will only be _broadcast_ to the current node (when the [Redis adapter](https://github.com/socketio/socket.io-redis) is used).
+Sets a modifier for a subsequent event emission that the event data will only be _broadcast_ to the current node (when [scaling to multiple nodes](categories/02-Server/using-multiple-nodes.md)).

 ```js
 io.local.emit("an event", { some: "data" });
 ```

 ## Socket

+<ThemedImage
+  alt="Socket in the class diagram for the server" sources={{
+    light: useBaseUrl('/images/server-class-diagram-socket.png'),
+    dark: useBaseUrl('/images/server-class-diagram-socket-dark.png'),
+  }}
+/>

 A `Socket` is the fundamental class for interacting with browser clients.
 A `Socket` belongs to a certain `Namespace` (by default `/`) and uses an underlying `Client` to communicate.